13 Logistic Regression

 -0.07 1.2 1.3 -4.7 0 811 -0.11 -0.04 Welch Two Sample t-test two.sided

-The difference of \(0.07\) between men and women and the static value of \(-4.7\) means that the crowd wisdom that Women’s matches are less predictable is correct.
+The difference of \(0.07\) between men and women and the statistic value of \(-4.7\) means that the crowd wisdom that women’s matches are less predictable is correct.
 The difference is statistically significant!

 Using default data set, we will illustrate the concept of ROC curve and confounding variables.